SecureChainAI/Hackathon-AI-Web3-Security/README.md

 ## Code of Conduct

 The Hackathon-AI-Web3-Security upholds a strict code of conduct to ensure a safe, inclusive, and respectful environment for all participants.
-By participating, you agree to adhere to the code of conduct outlined in [link to code of conduct document].
+By participating, you agree to adhere to the code of conduct outlined in CodeOfConduct.md

 ---